harshpx/codeboxes-server/README.md

 # Codeboxes Server
-A container based code execution server that allows you to run code in various programming languages.
+### A container-based code execution API that allows you to run code in various programming languages.

-It is designed to be used with the [Codeboxes](https://www.codeboxes.in) web application, but can also be used independently
+It is designed to be used with the [Codeboxes (https://www.codeboxes.in)](https://www.codeboxes.in) web application, but can also be used independently

 Deployed API url: [https://codeboxes.152.42.158.94.nip.io](https://codeboxes.152.42.158.94.nip.io)

 * **NOTE:** The deployed API only allows requests from `https://www.codeboxes.in` and `http://localhost:3000` to prevent misuse.
 * Build locally & modify the CORS settings in `server/src/main/java/com/codeboxes/server/Configs/CorsConfig.java` to allow requests from other origins.

-## Languages Supported till now
+## Supported Languages
-> **JavaScript, Python, C++ & C, Java, Golang**
+* Java
+* JavaScript
+* Python
+* C++
+* C
+* Golang

 ## API Documentation
 ```